 In Destination 2040, the MPO decided that no more than 30 percent of available funding in each five-year time band would be allocated to major infrastructure projects-approximately \$1.8 billion over 20 years-and if one major infrastructure project required more than 30 percent of funding in a particular time band, it would not be programmed.
-This is to make space for investment program funding to serve the region more equitably and have a larger impact with the available funding.
 The following table lists the major infrastructure projects programmed in Destination 2040 from 2020 to 2040.
 Some funding was left unallocated in the later time band of the LRTP to allow for cost overruns or projects that may emerge in the future.

-PROJECT NAME CURRENT COST Reconstruction of Rutherford Avenue, from City Square to Sullivan Square (Boston) \$152,000,000 Roadway, ceiling and wall reconstruction, new jet fans, and other control systems in Sumner Tunnel (Boston) \$126,544,931 Intersection improvements at Route 126 and Route 135/MBTA and CSX Railroad (Framingham) \$115,000,000 Route 4/225 (Bedford Street) and Hartwell Avenue (Lexington) \$30,557,000 Western Avenue (Lynn) \$36,205,000 Bridge replacement, Route 27 (North Main Street) over Route 9 (Worcester Street) and interchange improvements (Natick) \$25,900,000 McGrath Boulevard (Somerville) \$66,170,710 Reconstruction of Route 1A (Main Street) (Walpole) \$19,906,000 Bridge Street Replacement (Woburn) \$15,482,000
+PROJECT NAME CURRENT COST Reconstruction of Rutherford Avenue, from City Square to Sullivan Square (Boston) \$152,000,000 Roadway, ceiling and wall reconstruction, new jet fans, and other control systems in Sumner Tunnel (Boston) \$126,544,931 Intersection improvements at Route 126 and Route 135/MBTA and CSX Railroad (Framingham) \$115,000,000 Route 4/225 (Bedford Street) and Hartwell Avenue (Lexington) \$30,557,000 Bridge replacement, Route 27 (North Main Street) over Route 9 (Worcester Street) and interchange improvements (Natick) \$25,900,000

+PROJECT NAME CURRENT COST

+McGrath Boulevard (Somerville) \$66,170,710

+Reconstruction of Route 1A (Main Street) (Walpole) \$19,906,000